aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to POWERPOINT or Online App" h2="Export TXT to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for C++ is a comprehensive suite of powerful file automation APIs that enables developers to automate the conversion of TXT files to POWERPOINT presentations.
+The process involves two of the APIs included in the suite, Aspose.Words for C++ and Aspose.Slides for C++.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to POWERPOINT conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Words for C++ is a powerful document manipulation API that allows developers to load TXT files and convert them to HTML.
+This HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation.
+Once the presentation is created, it can be saved as a POWERPOINT file.

+The suite also includes APIs for other file formats such as PDF, Excel, and Outlook.
+It also includes APIs for manipulating images, barcodes, and email.
+All of these APIs are designed to be easy to use and integrate into existing applications.

+Aspose.Total for C++ is a great choice for developers who need to automate the conversion of TXT files to POWERPOINT presentations.
+It is a comprehensive suite of powerful file automation APIs that makes it easy to integrate into existing applications.
+With its easy to use APIs, developers can quickly and easily convert TXT files to POWERPOINT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}